favish/argo/README.md

 `brew install favish/favish/argo`

 ## Example Commands and use cases:
-### Starting from scratch to get a functional environment:
+### Starting from scratch to get a functional environment
 `argo components install && argo components start`
 Install will acquire all required binaries locally, start will make sure your local services are up and running.